openjump-gis/openjump/etc/readme.txt

 1. Licensing
 ------------
 OpenJUMP is distributed under the GPL2 license.
-A description of this license can be found in the "gpl2_license.txt" (GPL2) file in the "licenses/" folder.
+A description of this license can be found in the "gpl-2.txt" (GPL2) file in the "licenses/" folder.

-OpenJUMP uses and distributes the following (in alphabetical order) formatted as follows:
- Library name - License name - License file in "licenses/" folder BATIK - Apache License Version 2.0 - apache_license-2.0.txt
- BeanShell - LGPL2.1 - lgpl-2.1.txt
+OpenJUMP uses and distributes the following (in alphabetical order) formatted as ( Library name - License name - License file in "licenses/" folder ) BATIK - Apache License Version 2.0 - apache_license-2.0.txt BeanShell - LGPL2.1 - lgpl-2.1.txt
  Buoy Framework - Public Domain